With a median loss of $200,000 per company with fewer than 100 employees, payments fraud is on the rise and a real threat anyone.

 Clean Fraud

 Is there such a thing?
 Yes.
 Using stolen information, data, and forms of payment, fraudsters can impersonate others to circumvent digital fraud detection measures.
-This has become increasingly common, and is far more difficult to detect than the outright fraudulent charge, which is far more likely to catch the attention of both business and the legitimate account holder.
+This has become increasingly common, and is more difficult to detect than outright fraudulent charges (which are more likely to catch the attention of both the business and the legitimate account holder).

 Account Breaches

-Hacking and other cybercrime can be used to steal passwords and gain illegal access to accounts.
-While it’s usually data breaches at large companies that grab headlines, many SMBs are left reeling from cyber attack every year.
+Hacking and other cybercrimes can be used to steal passwords and gain illegal access to accounts.
+While it’s usually data breaches at large companies that grab headlines, many SMBs are left reeling from cyber attacks every year.

 Phishing Scams